jack-meis/data-analytics-template/README.md

 Template to use for data analytics projects

+## Folders

+#### Code

+code folder has own README.md file

+Sub-folders:

+- notebooks: folder for all .ipynb files
+- scripts: folder fro all .py files

+#### Data

+data folder has own README.md file

+Sub-folders:

+- cleaned: folder for all fully cleaned data
+- original: all original data that is still in unmodified form
+- processing: all data that is in the process of being cleaned
+- raw: raw data that was scraped and has not undergone any cleaning

 ## Data Dictionary

 Table that provides column names, data types, column descriptions for the features in the data